Communism in Brazil: World War I and the Russian Revolution

 Brazilian workers, including anarchists, looked to the recent Russian Revolution with enthusiasm.
-In the Alagoas newspaper A Semana Social, in March 1917, Antônio Canellas writes: "if the evil temper of the bourgeoisie doesn't prevent it", then Brazil would also see "the branching of the generous tree that just emerged in Russia – the tree of liberty".
+In the Alagoas newspaper A Semana Social, in March 1917, Antônio Canellas wrote: "if the evil temper of the bourgeoisie doesn't prevent it", then Brazil would also see "the branching of the generous tree that just emerged in Russia — the tree of liberty".
 In November 1918, this inspiration was put to action, in a failed anarchist insurrection.

-It is also in this context that anti-communism sentiment was birthed, developed from a fear by the elites of revolutionary action by the proletariat; in Brazil, newspapers at the time denounced Vladimir Lenin as an outlaw or a crook.
+It is also in this context that anti-communist sentiment was born.
+Developed from a fear by the elites of revolutionary action by the proletariat, it led Brazilian newspapers at the time to denounceVladimir Lenin as an outlaw and crook.
 Astrojildo Pereira, one of the bigger enthusiasts of the Russian Revolution in Brazil, would write to newspapers under pseudonyms to combat the hostile framing of the event.